thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 <a target="_blank" href="http://icds-wcd.nic.in/icds/icdsawc.aspx">http://icds-wcd.nic.in/icds/icdsawc.aspx</a>

-Click on the link and you'll be presented with the following form.
+Click on the link and you'll be presented with the following form:

 ![Form](/assets/icds/1.png)